Paying for Your Flight Lab

 |Senior||$12,500 per academic year||$7,500 per academic year|

-Let's take a look at the application process for Parent PLUS Loans (PLUS).
+Let's take a look at the application process for Federal Parent PLUS Loans.
 Parents of dependent students (as determined by the FAFSA) may apply for a loan to help a student with educational expenses.
 The PLUS loan is a loan in your parent's name and eligibility is based on his/her credit information.
-The interest rate is 7.9%.
 If your parent is denied a PLUS loan due to his/her credit history, then you may be eligible for federal student loan funds as an independent student (see chart above).

 Alternative loans are loans borrowed directly from a lending institution, essentially a bank.
 MTSU does not recommend or endorse any Alternative Loan lenders.
 Alternative loans are credit based, which means you will most likely need a co-signer.
 We recommend you borrow from the federal student loan programs before borrowing Alternative loans.
 Typically, you should request an Alternative Loan 4-6 weeks before the loan funds are needed.
 Let's walk through the application process.